 Depending on your investing strategy, you may favor one broker over another.
 Here are a couple points to consider:

 The cost of making your trades will vary by broker (commissions).
-Discount brokers like Scottrade and TradeKing.com which can be helpful if you trade frequently, because most average investors won’t notice the difference between these brokers and ones that charge more.
+Discount brokers like TradeKing.com can be helpful if you trade frequently, because most average investors won’t notice the difference between these brokers and ones that charge more.

 If you’re a buy-and-hold investor and plan to trade infrequently, commission rates should be on your radar, but you should weigh other factors (e.g., customer service) more heavily.